Difference between Secure Socket Layer (SSL) and Transport Layer Security (TLS)

 2. Authenticating messages

-SSL message authentication ad-hoc attaches key details and application data, while TLS version uses a HMAC hash-based message authentication code.
+SSL message authentication ad-hoc attaches key details and application data, while the TLS version uses an HMAC hash-based message authentication code.

 3. Record Protocol